prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 This is the most popular way to replicate Prometheus data into 3rd party system.
 In this mode, Prometheus streams samples, by periodically sending a batch of samples to the given endpoint.

-Remote read was recently improved massively in March with [WAL-based remote read](https://grafana.com/blog/2019/03/25/whats-new-in-prometheus-2.8-wal-based-remote-write/) which improved the reliability and resource consumption.
-It is also worth to note that Write is supported by almost all 3rd party integrations mentioned [here](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage).
+Remote write was recently improved massively in March with [WAL-based remote write](https://grafana.com/blog/2019/03/25/whats-new-in-prometheus-2.8-wal-based-remote-write/) which improved the reliability and resource consumption.
+It is also worth to note that the remote write is supported by almost all 3rd party integrations mentioned [here](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage).

 ### Remote Read

-Read method is less common.
+The read method is less common.
 It was added in [March 2017](https://github.com/prometheus/prometheus/commit/febed48703b6f82b54b4e1927c53ab6c46257c2f) (server side) and has not seen significant development since then.

 The release of Prometheus 2.13.0 includes a fix for known resource bottlenecks in the Read API.
-This article will focus on the improvements made to the Read method.
+This article will focus on these improvements.

-The key idea of the remote read is to allow querying Prometheus storage, [the TSDB](https://github.com/prometheus/prometheus/tree/master/tsdb) directly without PromQL evaluation.
+The key idea of the remote read is to allow querying Prometheus storage ([TSDB](https://github.com/prometheus/prometheus/tree/master/tsdb)) directly without PromQL evaluation.
-This is similar to the [`Querier`](https://github.com/prometheus/prometheus/blob/91d7175eaac18b00e370965f3a8186cc40bf9f55/storage/interface.go#L53) interface that the PromQL engine uses to retrieve data from storage.
+It is similar to the [`Querier`](https://github.com/prometheus/prometheus/blob/91d7175eaac18b00e370965f3a8186cc40bf9f55/storage/interface.go#L53) interface that the PromQL engine uses to retrieve data from storage.

-This essentially allows read access of metrics in TSDB that Prometheus collected.
+This essentially allows read access of time series in TSDB that Prometheus collected.
 The main use cases for remote read are:

 * Seamless Prometheus upgrades between different data formats of Prometheus, so having [Prometheus reading from another Prometheus](https://www.robustperception.io/accessing-data-from-prometheus-1-x-in-prometheus-2-0).
 * Prometheus being able to read from 3rd party long term storage systems e.g InfluxDB.